anaclumos/extracranial/Research/pages/GANGNAM.md

 <Admonition type="info" title='GANGNAM is...' icon="🩵">

-GANGNAM is a an opinionated development philosophy.
+GANGNAM is a development philosophy that emphasizes simplicity, hot-replaceability, and ergonomics.
+It encourages experimentation, using SaaS until studied, and opting for the least work required.
+GANGNAM also promotes using tools that are interoperable and hot-replaceable.

 </Admonition>